raghavgarg97/CXM_EvaluationSet_Builder/README.md

 └── README.md                 # This file
 ```

-## License

-Specify your license here (e.g., MIT, Apache 2.0, CC-BY-NC 4.0, etc.).

-## Contact & Support

-For questions, support, or collaboration, please contact the maintainers via your internal channel or raise an issue in this repository.

----

 **Note:** This pipeline is intended for research and benchmarking purposes.
 The generated data is synthetic and does not contain real customer information.